datalab-org/datalab/pydatalab/docs/config.md

 *datalab* has three supported user registration/authentication
 mechanisms:

-1. via GitHub accounts that are public members of appropriate GitHub organizations,
+1. OAuth2 via GitHub accounts that are public members of appropriate GitHub organizations
-2. via ORCID,
+2. OAuth2 via ORCID
-3. via magic links sent to email addresses.
+3. via magic links sent to email addresses

 Each is configured differently.